ShareMethods: Products

 ShareMethods: Combines document management, collaboration, analytics, and CRM integration into a single solution.
 Key content can be centrally managed and delivered to sales channels, while providing feedback to marketing.
 ShareMethods is often used as a sales portal for internal sales and a partner portal for external partners.

-ShareNow: Integrates ShareMethods with salesforce.com providing Single Sign On for salesforce.com users and easy access to files related to accounts opportunities, etc. including custom objects.
+ShareNow: Integrates ShareMethods with salesforce.com providing Single Sign On for salesforce.com users and access to files related to accounts opportunities, etc. including custom objects.
 Also facilitates collaboration between salesforce.com users and non-users.

 ShareMethods for Oracle CRM On Demand: Integrates ShareMethods with Oracle CRM On Demand providing Single Sign On for Oracle users and easy access to files related to accounts opportunities, etc.

 ShareOffice: An on-demand intranet/extranet solution.
 Features include full-text search, version history, server sync-up, email updates, audit trail/analytics, check-in/check-out, multilingual user interface.

 ShareSpaces: Independent workspaces or portals where users can collaborate with business partners, teammates, or individuals to work together on content and documents.